Disclaimer vs Disclosure: Key Differences & When to Use Each

 Common Types of Disclaimers

-The following disclaimers are important for protecting businesses and helping users understand the limits of the information or services provided:
+The following website disclaimers are important for protecting businesses and helping users understand the limits of the information or services provided:

 1. Affiliate Disclaimer